Anstey, Leicestershire: History

 Famous past Anstey residents include Ned Ludd (Ludlam), the machine-wrecker whose name was appropriated by the Luddites - whose name was adopted in a recent household development in the village: Ned Ludd Close, and snooker player and commentator Willie Thorne, who started playing snooker at the village's Conservative club.
 Footballer Derek Dougan lived in the village during his time at Leicester City.

 According to legend, the last wolf to be killed in England was shot in a forest "near Anstige in Wolfdale".
 Wolfdale was a nearby district towards Newtown Linford, and the name has survived in a slightly altered form with Wooldale Close, one of the streets in the village.

 Religion

-There are Church of England, United Reformed Church and Methodist churches in the village.
+There are Church of England, United Reformed and Methodist churches in the village.

-The parish church of St. Mary is on Bradgate Road, just out of The Nook, has the remains of a 15th-century preaching cross and was previously part of the Parish of Thurcaston.
+The parish church of St. Mary is on Bradgate Road, just out of The Nook, has the remains of a fifteenth-century preaching cross and was previously part of the Parish of Thurcaston.

-The United Reformed Church is further up Bradgate Road.
+The United Reformed church is further up Bradgate Road.

-The Methodist Church is situated near The Nook on Cropston Road, and is a medium-sized church serving the community, being part of the Leicester West Circuit of the Oxford and Leicester District of the Methodist Church.
+The Methodist church is situated near The Nook on Cropston Road, and is a medium-sized church serving the community, being part of the Leicester West Circuit of the Oxford and Leicester District of the Methodist Church.
 An earlier Methodist church was located on the opposite side of the road to the current church, until it was demolished in the 1980s.